Frequently Asked Questions

 How do I get started?

 The best way to learn Pilates is to begin with private lessons.
-This allows you to understand the exercises to the fullest with a personalized touch.
+We have a New Client Welcome Package that you can find here.
+We recommend private lessons because this allows you to understand the exercises to the fullest with a personalized touch.
 If private lessons are not your preference, start with a Level 1 mat class!
 Your first Level 1 mat with us is FREE.

 Whether you are interested in private or group classes, send us an email at Pilates@goucher.edu.
 For private lessons let us know your availability so we can match you with an instructor.
 For group lessons, let us know which Level 1 class you would like to try so that we know to expect you, and can direct you to our studio in the athletic facilities.